-Theft is one of the biggest risks to your bike, so having the right cover against it is a key part of any bicycle insurance policy.
+Theft is one of the biggest risks to your bike, so having bike theft insurance to cover against it is a key part of any bicycle insurance policy.
 You need to look at:

-If it has any exclusions that mean you could be rejected if you claim
+If your bicycle theft insurance has any exclusions that mean you could be rejected if you claim

-What else you need the policy to cover
+What else you need the bicycle theft insurance policy to cover

-Work out how much your bike is worth and how much it would cost to replace before you compare policies.
+Work out how much your bike is worth and how much it would cost to replace before you compare bicycle theft insurance.

-You need a policy that offers a cover limit high enough to replace your bike if it is stolen.
+You need a bicycle theft insurance policy that offers a cover limit high enough to replace your bike if it is stolen.

-For example, if your bike is worth £7,000, make sure the maximum cover is at least this amount.
+For example, if your bike is worth £7,000, make sure the maximum cover on your bike theft insurance is at least this amount.